fong-lab/fong-lab-old-website/join/index.md

 [Georgia Tech Bioengineering Program](https://bioengineering.gatech.edu/)

 ### Postdoctoral scholars
 Funding for various postdoctoral opportunities is available on a rolling basis.
 Current funding is available for projects related to visual plasticity and optogenetic feedback control.
-If you are in our research, you are encouraged to send an inquiry and CV to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).
+If you are interested our research, you are encouraged to send an inquiry and CV to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).

 {% include section.html %}